 LeadsBridge can help you get started using Conversion Leads Optimization by facilitating the connection of your CRM with Facebook Ads.

-It is important to remember that you will need to implement Facebook Conversions API in order to use Facebook Conversion Leads Ads, as this allows for the gathering of performance feedback and helps to improve targeting.
+It’s important to remember that you will need to implement Facebook Conversions API in order to use Facebook Conversion Leads Ads.
+This allows for the gathering of performance feedback and helps to improve targeting.
 However, we will demonstrate how to go about this later.

 Schedule a demo to learn more about Facebook Conversions API integration.